 (Authors’ note – COVID-19 reminds us of the need to try to identify volatility in advance and seek to manage the identified risk).

 15. Are you in a family business, and from your experience what do you think are the advantages and disadvantages of family working in the business?

 Robert does not consider Byte to be a family business, as he is the sole owner and decision maker.

 The success of a family business depends on the style of business management.
 Robert says that his business often requires robust discussions, and this can affect personal relationships causing collateral damage.
 He generally prefers not to work with family members because of the potential for this damage to personal relationships.
 Robert would like to ensure his family relationships are as harmonious as possible.

 The success of families working together also may depend on the nature of the business, where some businesses may be more amenable to family members working together.
 His business is in professional services which necessarily need to be very dynamic and pro-active to customer needs.
 He feels that this can easily be disrupted unless the right services are delivered promptly.

 He concluded by stating that risks increase when one adds the dynamics of a family member working in the business.
 Robert advises that he can handle this increased risk, as he has employed family in the past, but it may not be for everyone.

 The Byte Head Office team

-Robert is just to the right of the middle wearing glasses, grey jacket and white shirt.
+Robert is just to the right of the middle wearing glasses, a grey jacket and a white shirt.